tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/Activities/15-Stu_State_of_the_Dapps/README.md

 3. You are encouraged to research among those dApps that are based on Ethereum, but feel free to explore other blockchain networks.

-4. During no more than then minutes, each member of the group has to explore the dApps on the selected category and look for a dApps that could be interesting to share with the class.
+4. Spend a few minutes each member of the group to explore the dApps on the selected category and look for a dApps that could be interesting to share with the class.

-    Along the exploration and research time, you should try to response the following questions:
+    As your explore and research different dApps, you should try to answer the following questions:

-    * Why this dApp caught your attention?
+    * Why did this dApp catch your attention?

-    * What is the status of this dApps?
+    * What is the status of this dApp?

-    * What blockchain networks do the dApp use to operate?
+    * What blockchain network(s) does the dApp use?

     * Is it possible to use MetaMask to interact with the dApps?

-    * How this dApp is disrupting the traditional market in its sector?
+    * How does the dApp disrupt the traditional market in its sector?

     * How this dApp is facing new customers on-boarding?